Table of Contents

 3) Quantitative Section

 The Quantitative section has two sub-sections.
 Both of them have 18 questions each.
 These questions are objective and multiple-choices, therefore your GMAT prep requires a thorough study of both.
+Make sure you attempt this section prior in the GMAT sample test.
 This section comprises of fundamentals in Mathematics like:

 - Permutation and combinations